ErrorSaid/Infection-SCP-096/README.md

 # Infection-SCP-096
 This is a plugin for infection events.
-When you want to do an event, activate the plugin and do a softrestart.
+When you want to do an event, activate the plugin on config and do a softrestart.
 # Config
 is_enabled: true